GVasko17/SolvedProblems/README.md

-# SolvedProblems From Java Fundamentals
+# SolvedProblems from the program of SoftUni
 Exercises